vntr-admin/combiner/README.txt

         input.folder: set it to where you have your datasets
             Note: if you only use absolute paths in your run targets, you can skip this.
-        output.folder: set it to where you want the output stored
+            Note: we include one set of datasets by default, in the [checkout_location]/data directory.
+It is a derivative of the friendship graph from J. McAuley and J. Leskovec.
+Learning to Discover Social Circles in Ego Networks.
+NIPS, 2012. output.folder: set it to where you want the output stored